Traditional Day of the Dead Ligurian food

 As for Liguria, after the "becco" (chicken) enjoyed on November 1st, we refer mainly to

-1) stocche (stockfish) and bacilli (small, dried fava beans variety);
+1) stocche (stockfish) and bacilli (small, dried fava bean variety);

 2) balletti, or ballotte, i.e., fresh chestnuts boiled in their skins, adored by children, who once also played with officioli, i.e., small candles;

 3) pan (i.e., bread) dei morti/ossa (i.e., bones) dei morti.
-The pan dei morti is made of crumbled dry biscuits and usually include flour, cocoa, dry white wine, dried fruit, cinnamon, egg white.
-The ossa dei morti feature with a poorer dough (flour, sugar, hazelnuts or almonds, a leavening agent, sometimes lemon zest etc.) and resemble a flat breadstick (though sometimes they are round).
+The pan dei morti is made of crumbled dry biscuits and usually includes flour, cocoa, dry white wine, dried fruit, cinnamon, and egg white.
+The ossa dei morti feature a poorer dough (flour, sugar, hazelnuts or almonds, a leavening agent, sometimes lemon zest, etc.) and resemble a flat breadstick (though sometimes they are round).
 When baked, they become white and crumbly like bones.
 The best wine matching is always a passito, served at 14°C in small tulip glasses.

 Luisa Puppo